A visibly upset Doctor prepares to mount his defence.

-Bruchner commandeers the ship, which he then steers towards a black hole.
+Bruchner steers the ship towards a black hole.

 Sue: Nice cliffhanger.

-Sue: The Black Hole of Tartarus.
-Isn’t that a Russian prostitute?top
+Sue: The Black Hole of Tartarus… Isn’t that a Russian prostitute?

-Sue: This version of the theme music is really doing my head in.
-It’s this bit here – the bit when the title comes in – which I really hate the most.
+Sue: This version of the theme music is really doing my head in now.
+It’s this bit here – the bit where the title comes in – that I hate the most.
 It sounds like This Is Your Life.

-The liner is rocked by the black hole’s gravity well.
+The liner is buffeted by the black hole’s gravity well.

-Sue: It’s turned into a really dry version of The Poseidon Adventure.
+Sue: This has turned into a really dry version of The Poseidon Adventure.

-The Vervoids let off a stink bomb off on the bridge which overcomes Bruchner but it doesn’t help anyone else.
-But don’t worry…
+The Vervoids let off a stink bomb off on the bridge, which overcomes Bruchner but doesn’t help anybody else.
+However, don’t worry…

 Sue: Daft Punk will save the day.

-Just when we think it’s over, Rudge pulls on a gun on everyone.
+And then, just when we think it’s all over, Rudge pulls a gun on everybody else.

-Sue: I’m sure that’s an upside down multi-angle screwdriver.
+Sue: I’m sure he’s holding an upside down multi-angle screwdriver.